 Thomas Moss was the first of our Moss ancestors to come to Australia.

-Thomas was baptised on the 8th August 1802 in Manchester, Lancashire, England.
+Thomas was baptised on the 8th of August 1802 in Manchester, Lancashire, England.
 He was the son of Richard and Sarah Moss; a protestant family.
-Thomas was born in the parish of St Mary, St Denys and St George.
+Thomas was born in the parish of St Mary, St Denys, and St George.
+Later shipping records give his date of birth as 1803 but his death certificate supports 1802 so I’d suggest this is the correct year.

-On the 31st July Thomas at the age of 23 married 19 year old Mary Ellis a fellow local from Oldham, Manchester, Lancashire at St Mary’s church, Prestwich, Lancashire.
-Even though both were recorded on their immigration records as being able to read and write; on their registration of marriage they have both drawn an X as their mark.
+On the 31st of July 1825, Thomas at the age of 23 married 19-year-old Mary Anne Ellis a fellow local from Oldham, Manchester, Lancashire at St Mary’s Church, Prestwich, Lancashire.
+Even though both were recorded on their immigration records as being able to read and write; on their registration of marriage, they have both drawn an X as their mark.

 The family journeyed the thirty-two miles from Manchester to Liverpool to board the Frankfield.
-I always wonder what sort of conversations the families had when they came to making the decisions to leave England, what was the trigger for this to happen?
-With the Moss’s I can only imagine that as working class people with a little family they figured life abroad would have more opportunities.
-They were certainly later in life immigrants both being well into their thirties.
+I frequently wonder what sort of conversations families had when they came to making the decision to emigrate, what was the trigger for this to happen?
+With the Moss family I imagine as working-class people with a little family, they figured life in Australia would have more opportunities.
+At the time they left England their destination (Melbourne) was only a very newly established British settlement.

-The ship the Franksfield arrived in Port Phillip (Melbourne) on the 8th June 1841 under Captain WC Mitchell.
+The ship the Franksfield arrived in Port Phillip (Melbourne) on the 8th of June 1841 under Captain WC Mitchell.
 She had sailed from Liverpool via Rio De Janeiro and onto Port Phillip.
-As bounty immigrants their accommodation was in steerage.
+As bounty immigrants, their accommodation was in steerage.
 The trip had not been an overly pleasant one and the ship was put into quarantine on arrival as there was sickness on board.
-It was a few days before the medical board lifted the restriction on the ship and those on-board were allowed to leave the ship.
+It was a few days before the medical board lifted the restriction on the ship and those on board were allowed to leave the ship.
 In total there had been ten deaths.
 One adult and nine children.
-Aboard the ship had been 32 cases of typhoid, dysentry and other diseased in this one journey.
-For the bounty immigrants some of their promised employers in Melbourne were unwilling to engage them if they and their families were sick.
+Aboard the ship had been 32 cases of typhoid, dysentery, and other diseases in this one journey.
+For the bounty immigrants, some of their promised employers in Melbourne were unwilling to engage them if they and their families were sick.

 On the shipping records the Moss family were identified as being Protestant bounty immigrants from Manchester in England.
-According to shipping records, Thomas aged 38 a labourer and Mary aged 35 a house servant could both read and write.
-With them were their son Thomas 12, Richard 9, Mary 6.
+They were brought out by importing agents A. B. Smith and Co.
+According to shipping records, Thomas aged 38 a Laborer, and Mary aged 35 a House Servant, could both read and write.
+With them were their son Thomas 12, Richard 9, and Mary 6.
 There may have been a baby John who died on board the ship but I have to find more transcripts to prove this.

 The trip can’t have been all bad as it was reported in the papers;